 Fall Creek is the source of water for the Cornell University Water System (CUWS).
 The water intake is on Forest Home Drive near the Cornell Botanic Gardens Arboretum entrance.
 Fall Creek originates in Lake Como northeast of Ithaca and flows through a 126 square mile watershed, within the black boundary on the figure above and to the right.
-Flow in Fall Creek for most of 2023 was more than adequate with an average of 190 cubic feet per second (cfs).
-We experienced a minimum creek flow of 20 cfs in October and a maximum of 2580 cfs in December.
-Cornell withdraws a maximum of 5.5 cfs to put it in perspective!
-Our system serves the University's campus and supplies water to City customers in the Cornell Heights area and to Bolton Point-Town of Ithaca customers on the south side of Fall Creek in the Forest Home area.
+Flow in Fall Creek for most of 2024 was more than adequate with an average of 187 cubic feet per second (cfs).
+We experienced a minimum creek flow of 21.8 cfs in September and a maximum of 2330 cfs in January.
+For reference, Cornell withdraws a maximum of 5.5 cfs!
+CUWS serves Cornell University's campus and City of Ithaca customers in the Cornell Heights area and to Bolton Point-Town of Ithaca customers on the south side of Fall Creek in the Forest Home area.
 The Water Filtration Plant is located at 310 Caldwell Road, Ithaca, NY 14850.